huangyh09/PTM-X/README.rst

 mouse and rat.
 The raw PTM data for these three species is downloaded from `PhosphoSitePlus <https://www.phosphosite.org>`_.

-4. ``PTM co-occurrence``: The co-occurrence between the two PTMs across 89 tissue and disease conditions.
+4. ``PTM co-occurrence``: The co-occurrence between the two PTMs across across 88 tissue, disease and cellline conditions.

 Get started
 -----------